AndrewAnchiaG/exdibo/README.md

 I want to use this space to list resources that i find helpful and I would like to give credit to.

-Quiero usar este espacio para enumerar los recursos que considero útiles y a los que me gustaría dar crédito.
+Quiero usar este espacio para enumerar los recursos que considero Ãºtiles y a los que me gustarÃ­a dar crÃ©dito.

 * [Font Awesome](https://fontawesome.com)